The image below shows an input box with a drop-down list of names.

 Next i

-• In this section, we ran two For Loops on our dataset.
+- We ran two For Loops on the dataset.
 The first For Loop runs through the first column or the Name column of the dataset and then matches the value with the selected value from the combo box.
 The next For Loop explored the columns of the dataset except for the Name column and extracted the information related to the name of the employee that we selected from the ComboBox1 from those columns.
-Next, it added them to the text boxes of UserForm1.
+They were added to the text boxes of UserForm1.

 Read More: Excel VBA: Input Box with Options